runngezhang/Videvox-VideoAudioEditor/README.md

  - Create graphical representation with waveforms of currently added audio
  - Improve progress bar representation
  - Create more file/user safe data storage
+ - **Refactor GUI classes**
+   - GUI class grew far larger than expected and was out of control by the end of the project.
+Use of delegates to further uncouple the GUI classes and other methods would be good